 interview by Katy Ibsen, managing editor

-Chris Fritton, author of The Itinerant Printer, a 12″x12″-coffee table book that commemorates his two-and-a-half year travels to 137 letterpress print shops across the United States and Canada, has become a curiousity-seeker in the world of letterpress.
+Chris Fritton, author of The Itinerant Printer, a 12″x12″-coffee table book that commemorates his two-and-a-half-year travels to 137 letterpress print shops across the United States and Canada, has become a curiosity-seeker in the world of letterpress.

 Better classified as a tramp printer, Fritton used his journey to discover the vast world of letterpress from regional, economic, historic and creative vantages (as exhibited in his 320-page book).

 In this interview, Fritton shares information gathered during his capstone project and information on how letterpress on a commercial level can elevate brands in unexpected ways, including the various avenues in which letterpress currently intersects with brands and commercial use.

 There’s something about physically building the words that makes them more meaningful.
 Beyond its appeal as a constructive medium, I’m excited about the myriad unexplored possibilities in letterpress – it isn’t the most popular medium, and that means it’s still ripe for a lot of experimentation and play.

 Letterpress as a desired medium among commercial brands

 Letterpress had a resurgence, I think, as a reaction to digital media.
 People, including designers themselves, were feeling very removed from their products and their modes of production.
 In the end, the pendulum swung back in the opposite direction, away from the clean, hygienic, sterile space of digital graphic design toward the grittier, more visceral and haptic world of letterpress.

 It isn’t just what’s become popular; i.e., a deep impression on soft cotton paper that announces itself as handmade.
 It’s also the boundless repository of visual information.
 There are so many millions of images and fonts that have never been digitized, and all of that visual information is just begging to be used.

 I think (letterpress for commercial use is) good in the short term, but it might pose a challenge in the long term.